lastbackend/lastbackend/README.md

 * deploy url
 * deploy it to digital ocean
-* deploy it at 16:00 for 2 hours
+* deploy it at 4:00 pm for 2 hours
 * deploy redis
 * deploy search <service>
 * deploy app stop/start/restart